-The Philadelphia Section staged its annual spring golf show at the Bellevue Stratford Hotel on the Monday after the Masters Tournament.
+The Philadelphia Section staged its annual spring golf show at the Bellevue Stratford Hotel on the second Monday of April.
 Because it was the country's bicentennial year and the city of Philadelphia was the center of the celebration the Section decided to go to extra expense.
-Through the efforts of Section President Buzz Garvin the officers were able to entice Sam Snead, who Garvin had worked for in Florida, to be the guest star of the show.
+Through the efforts of Section President Buzz Garvin the officers were able to entice Sam Snead to be the guest star of the show.
+A few years earlier Garvin had worked for Snead in Florida.
 The Section flew Snead in from the Masters Tournament in a private airplane, he put on an afternoon and an evening show and then the Section flew him to the Greensboro Open in the private airplane.
 There was a display of antique golf equipment and a fashion show with the models wearing golf clothes from the early 1900s.
 Ted McKenzie put on a clinic for the junior golfers and two panels of golf experts answered questions.
 Financially, the Section barely broke even, but it was one of the Section's most successful shows.
 Bob Intrieri, who was now the professional at the Plymouth Greens Driving Range, directed the show again.